denis-beurive/angulardart-playground/README.md

 It seems that the utility `webdev` is buggy.
 And **the bug can make you lose lots of time !** (until you figure out what's the real problem - and, as you will notice, _it's not at all obvious_).

-Let's say that you declare instantiate a "metadata" (to implement a component or a directive, for example).
+Let's say that you instantiate a "metadata" (to implement a component or a directive, for example).
 You write something like:

     @Component(
         selector: 'app-component',